-As part of efforts to build a welcoming culture supportive of diversity, equity, inclusion, and belonging, the college offers resources and opportunities for all members of our community to learn about how to be a better Ally to underrepresented/underserved groups and diversity in general.
+As part of the university’s plan to create a culture supportive of diversity, equity, inclusion, and belonging, we would like to provide resources for all members of the MUIH community to learn about diversity, equity, inclusion and Allyship for underrepresented/underserved groups.

 Resources for Allies, Advocates, and Accomplices